 Did you know that Coca-Cola products are consumed at the rate of more than 1.9 billion drinks per day?
 The iconic American brand is recognized instantly around the globe and sold in more than 200 countries.
 And that doesn’t count other soft drinks, like gigantic Pepsico products and other smaller ones.

-While the word is starting to spread about soft drinks and their health, soft drinks like Coke and Pepsi have retained millions of people who are quite literally addicted to them.
+While the word is starting to spread about soft drinks and their health issues, soft drinks like Coke, Pepsi, and other sodas have retained millions of people who are quite literally addicted to them.

 Unlike Mexico and other foreign countries, in the United States, soft drinks are mostly sweetened with high fructose corn syrup, an especially vile type of sweetener, even more dangerous than regular sucrose, which is commonly the sweetener used for sodas in other countries.
 Any large amount of sugar is extremely hazardous to the body, but high fructose corn syrup is even worse than regular sucrose.
 It is especially taxing on the liver and blood sugar levels.
 Regardless of the type of sugar soft drinks are sweetened with, these things happen within minutes of drinking a sugary soft drink: